 Stralsund Sights - Worth more than a Side Trip

-We have long wondered which Stralsund sights are worth visiting.
+We've been wondering for a long time which Stralsund sights are worth a visit.
 Admittedly, we always drove past Stralsund on our first visits to the Baltic Sea.
 But not without taking a look at the city with its three church towers.
 These tower above all other buildings in the city.
-From the bridge that connects the mainland with the island of Rügen, you have a good view of the city.
-At Stralsund Strand you can relax in between.
-We saw Stralsund for the first time on our trip to Rügen shortly after the turning point and again this spring, when Rügen was on our travel plan for the second time our trip to Scandinavia.
+There is a good view of the city from the bridge that connects the mainland with the island of Rügen.
+At Stralsund Beach you can relax in between.
+We saw Stralsund for the first time on our trip to Rügen shortly after reunification and again this spring when Rügen was on our itinerary for the second time our trip to Scandinavia.

 The island, the Baltic Sea and the surrounding area captivated us so much that we went there again this year - and this time we made sure, that Stralsund was on our itinerary.
 We wanted to spend a day there and stayed in the old town Hotel Scheelehof.
 Petar's video gives a good impression of this building from the Hanseatic period .
-The Scheelehof transported us back to the time, when Stralsund still was a hanseatic city .
-The fact that Stralsund is a UNESCO World Heritage Site just increased our wish, to take a look at this city on the Baltic Sea.
+The Scheelehof transported us back to the time, when Stralsund still was a hanseatic city was.
+The fact that Stralsund is a UNESCO World Heritage Site encouraged us in our decision to get a taste of the city on the Baltic Sea.

 A city on the Baltic Sea